SpaceAppsAdl/SouthAustraliaChallenge2016/ChallengeBackground.md

 * Provide a menu allowing the choice between acquiring another interface in the same radargram or quitting the program.
 A demonstration software satisfying most of the above requirements has been developed in Matlab and can be made available if needed.
 A typical screenshot is shown in Figure 2.

+Dr. Caprarelli will also give a keynote about the project on the Saturday (first) morning of the hackathon.

 ![Figure 2](/fig2.png)

 _**Fig. 2:**_ *Screenshot of a Matlab tool demonstrating a possible implementation of the proposed application.*